Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Wild/Wild4.png)

-If those results don't satisfy you because you are looking for a better IV spread, or you get no results at all, press **B** on your 3ds to return to the previous cutscene.
+If you are looking for a better IV spread or you get no results at all, press **B** on your 3ds to return to the previous cutscene.
 Doing so, you reject the current Initial Seed, so press **A** to generate a new one.
 Type the new seed in 3DS RNG Tool and press **Calculate** to get the new results.

 Repeat this process until you find something that meets your preferences but don't have too high expectations.

-When ready, select **Continue** on your 3ds to load your save file, use a repel and start walking around (running works but not recommended) until its effect ends.
+When ready, press **Continue** on your 3ds to load your save file, use a repel and start walking around (running works but not recommended) until its effect ends.

 **Do not step outside the encounter tiles.**
 Walk inside them, the repel protects you from random unwanted encounters anyway.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Wild/Wild5.png)

-When the repel is consumed, don't use another one, enter the bag and press **Start + Select** to freeze the game.
+When the repel is consumed, don't use another one, enter the bag and press **Start + Select** to freeze the game (if you get a random encounter for whatever reason, repeat the repel process).

 Time to adjust Tiny Finder.